 Semi-transparent stains are best for color.
 Paint or solid-color stains will show wear on frequently used pathways, such as on stairs or entryways.
 Follow the manufacturer’s instructions and the advice of your local paint dealer for best results.

-In order to keep your deck in the best shape possible, you need to follow certain guidelines.
+Keep your deck looking good.
 Below we have a list of Deck Maintenance FAQs to help you with your maintenance questions.

 We recommend that the use of a pressure washer be limited to only the highly-experienced and/or professionals.
 Improper use can damage the wood surface and fibers.
 If you choose to use a power washer, use the lowest possible pressure setting (keep it under 500 psi) and fan tip only approximately 18 inches from the deck.

 Mold that you find on pressure treated wood is not an indication of a fungal attack.
 Mold can grow on the surface of many products including wood (treated and untreated) due to exposure to moisture.
 To remove mold from your treated deck, use mild soap and water solution and a stiff brush.

 Mold and mildew are present everywhere in our environment, both indoors and outdoors.
 Mold and mildew need four things to thrive: air, water, temperatures between 32 and 120°F, and a food source, conditions that are common wherever humans live, work, and play.

 The best way to minimize mold and mildew growth is to control water and food sources.
 When it comes to mold or mildew on wood decking, water and organic matter are the primary conditions that enable mold and mildew colonies to thrive.
 To minimize these conditions, make sure water has the ability to flow away from the deck surface and areas surrounding the deck to lessen the absorption of water.
 Ensure there is adequate ventilation between deck boards and underneath the deck surface, so water can rapidly evaporate.